 <Age – French Nationals> Vachier-Lagrave won the French U8 championship in 1997, aged 6 with a TPR of 1643.
 2 years later in 1999 at the age of 8, he won the U10 Championship with 7/8.
 The following year in 2000, the 9 year-old won the national U12 championship and in 2002, the then 11 year old took out the U16 French championship.
 In 2003, the 12 year old was runner up in the U18 championships but won the U20 Championship in 2004, aged 13, with a score of 8/9 and a TPR of 2604.

 <Age – World> In 2000, Vachier-Lagrave came =2nd (3rd on count back) in the World U-10 championship with 8½ points out of 11 behind winner Ngoc Truongson Nguyen and alongside Sergey Karjakin (but behind on count back) with a TPR of 2234.
 The following year, he came 3rd in the World U12 Championship with 8 points out of 11.
 Two years later in 2003, he came second on count back to Sergei Zhigalko in the U14 World Championship with 9/11.
 Then in 2005, Vachier-Lagrave finished =2nd behind Aleksandr Lenderman (3rd on countback behind Ian Nepomniachtchi) in the U16 World Championship with 8½ out of 11.
 All these near misses were a precursor to winning the 48th World Junior Championship (2009) in tiebreak over Sergei Zhigalko.
 Both had scored 10.5/13 in the tournament.
-His title win has qualified him for participation in the World Cup (2011), where he will play Ziaur Rahman of Bangladesh in the first round.
+His title win has qualified him for participation in the World Cup (2011).

 <French City and Nationals> Vachier-Lagrave gained his first GM norm when came =1st alongside GMs Murtas Kazhgaleyev, Konstantin Landa, Jean-Marc Degraeve, Amir Bagheri, Alberto David and Pavel Tregubov at the Paris championships of 2004; on countback the then FIDE Master came =3rd.
 He also won the Championship of Paris in 2007 and 2008.
 In 2005, he came =2nd (3rd on count back) behind Joel Lautier at the French Championship with 7/11 and a TPR of 2660.
 The following year, he finished 5th at the French Championship with 6 points out of 11 and a TPR of 2608.
 He won the French Championships (2007) after beating GM Vladislav Tkachiev in tiebreak match, both players having finished with 7.5 out of 11.
 He came second in the 2008 French Championship behind Etienne Bacrot and again came 2nd, this time behind Tkachiev, in the 2009 French Championship with 8/11.
 He did not compete in the 2010 event, but won the French Championships (2011) with 7/11 (+3 =8).
 He placed =1st in the French Championship (2012), and was declared co-champion alongside Christian Bauer, Romain Edouard and Etienne Bacrot.